PAINTING WITH LIGHT

 Kyoko Mori is the author of three novels (Shizuko's Daughter;One Bird; Stone Field, True Arrow) and three nonfiction books (The Dream of Water; Polite Lies; Yarn).
 Her stories and essays have appeared in Ploughshares, The American Scholar, The Kenyon Review, The Prarie Schooner, Harvard Review, The Best American Essays, and other journals and anthologies.
 She lives in Washington, DC and teaches at George Mason University’s MFA Program in Creative Writing and at Lesley University’s Low-Residency MFA program.

-Denene Millner is a hotly sought after award-winning journalist whose insightful and captivating pieces have secured her foothold in the entertainment, parenting, social media and book publishing industries.
+Denene Millner is an award-winning journalist whose insightful and captivating pieces have secured her foothold in the entertainment, parenting, social media and book publishing industries.
 The three-time New York Times best-selling writer has authored or co-authored 23 books, and has been a contributing writer for EBONY, Essence, Parenting, Money, Health, Honey and a host of other publications.
 She is also the founder of the award-winning parenting website, MyBrownBaby.
 Most recently, a novel she co-wrote, "The Vow," aired as a Lifetime movie in 2014, and the 2015 memoir that she co-wrote, "I Am Charlie Wilson," peaked at No. 3 on the New York Times bestseller list.

 TAFA is an award-winning artist whose paintings have been exhibited and collected in Europe, Japan, Canada, South America, Africa and the United States.
 His abstract oil paintings depict strong social, political, religious statements in audacious, brilliant colors.
 His abstract sports and music paintings portray these activities with the energy one would usually expect from an actual performance.